-I often have young people come to see me with their parents to discuss this.
+We often have young people come to see us with their parents to discuss this.
 Firstly, you need to show that you have the requisite mental capacity.
 That is a complicated way of saying that you need to show that you have the ability to make your own decisions.
 If you can show that then you can appoint an attorney, or more than one, to help you with your finances.
 You can also fill out another LPA form for your health so that in the future, if you lose that ability to make decisions, then your parents, siblings or friends, can make decisions about your health themselves.
 They always need to act in your best interests and all this will be explained in the meeting.

 WHAT IF MY CHILD LACKS MENTAL CAPACITY?